Explore our Digital Marketing Strategy and Planning Toolkit

 As customer behaviour differs at different stages of the customer journey, we created a set of handy customer journey mapping templates to help you map out customer interactions at each stage of Smart Insights’ RACE funnel.

-Using our original customer journey mapping template and your business' persona data, share what actions, touchpoints, thoughts and emotions are involved at each stage of the customer journey, and plot this across each RACE stage: Awareness, Evaluation, Decision, Retention.
+Using our original customer journey mapping template and your business' persona data, share what actions, touchpoints, thoughts and emotions are involved at each stage of the customer journey, and plot this across each RACE stage: Awareness, Evaluation, Decision, and Retention.

 Blank customer journey mapping template using the RACE funnel to map customer behaviour